 Theth is quite concentrated, with most of its traditional homes, hotels, and guesthouses concentrated around the village center.
 Valbona, on the other hand, is quite spread out and boasts more non-traditional architecture.

 The village is a fantastic spot to serve as a base of operations, as it’s just minutes away from a number of impressive sites.
-It’s a popular relaxation destination for families and solo travelers who come to bask in its unparalleled beauty.
+It’s a popular relaxation destination for families and solo travelers who come to bask in its unparalleled natural beauty.

 Along Rruga Azem Hajdari, the main road that winds through town, you’ll find a small shop that sells local goods and handmade souvenirs.
 If you’re into high-quality tea and locally-produced honey, you can find both there.

 You’ll also find unique, handmade keepsakes like woven scarves, socks, and hats there.
 They make great souvenirs to take back home with you!
-Buying something there is for sure one of my favorite things to do in Valbona, Albania!
+Buying something there is for sure one of my favorite and best things to do in Valbona, Albania!

 The river is gorgeous.
 Along Rruga Azem Hajdari, you’ll find a narrow footbridge that spans the river just north of town.
 I visited Valbona in October, so the wood-and-metal bridge made for a perfect perch above the rapids rushing between the craggy gray rocks below.